History of money: Goldsmith bankers

 Goldsmiths in England had been craftsmen, bullion merchants, money changers, and money lenders since the 16th century.
-But they were not the first to act as financial intermediaries; in the early 17th century, the scriveners were the first to keep deposits for the express purpose of relending them.
+However, they were not the first to act as financial intermediaries; in the early 17th century, the scriveners were the first to keep deposits for the express purpose of relending them.
 Merchants and traders had amassed huge hoards of gold and entrusted their wealth to the Royal Mint for storage.
 In 1640 King Charles I seized the private gold stored in the mint as a forced loan (which was to be paid back over time).
 Thereafter merchants preferred to store their gold with the goldsmiths of London, who possessed private vaults, and charged a fee for that service.
 In exchange for each deposit of precious metal, the goldsmiths issued receipts certifying the quantity and purity of the metal they held as a bailee (i.e., in trust).
 These receipts could not be assigned (only the original depositor could collect the stored goods).
-Gradually the goldsmiths took over the function of the scriveners of relending on behalf of a depositor and also developed modern banking practices; promissory notes were issued for money deposited which by custom and/or law was a loan to the goldsmith, i.e., the depositor expressly allowed the goldsmith to use the money for any purpose including advances to his customers.
-The goldsmith charged no fee, or even paid interest on these deposits.
+Gradually the goldsmiths took over the function of the scriveners of relending on behalf of a depositor and also developed modern banking practices; promissory notes were issued for money deposited, which by custom and/or law was a loan to the goldsmith, i.e., the depositor expressly allowed the goldsmith to use the money for any purpose including advances to his customers.
+The goldsmith charged no fee, and might even pay interest on these deposits.
 Since the promissory notes were payable on demand, and the advances (loans) to the goldsmith's customers were repayable over a longer time period, this was an early form of fractional reserve banking.
 The promissory notes developed into an assignable instrument, which could circulate as a safe and convenient form of money backed by the goldsmith's promise to pay.
 Hence goldsmiths could advance loans in the form of gold money, or in the form of promissory notes, or in the form of checking accounts.
 Gold deposits were relatively stable, often remaining with the goldsmith for years on end, so there was little risk of default so long as public trust in the goldsmith's integrity and financial soundness was maintained.
-Thus, the goldsmiths of London became the forerunners of British banking and prominent creators of new money based on credit.
+Thus, the goldsmiths of London became the forerunners of British banking, and prominent creators of new money based on credit.